-A remarkable achievement when you consider he had his first training session just a year ago.
+A remarkable achievement, especially when you consider he had his first training session just a year ago.

-“I am excited and looking forward to the experience as not too many people get to do it, certainly not at 15,” Littlehales said.
+“I am excited and looking forward to the experience, as not too many people get to do it [represent Australia] – certainly not at 15,” Littlehales said.

-He was introduced to the sport by is Uncle, canoe slalom Head Coach Mike Druce and has since been working under the coaching prowess of Paul Hutchinson and David Birt at Avoca.
+He was introduced to the sport by is uncle – and the head coach of the Australian canoe slalom team – Mike Druce, and has since been working under the coaching prowess of Paul Hutchinson and David Birt in Avoca, NSW.

-National Paracanoe Coach Andrea King has also overseen his development and has earmarked him as a medal contender at the 2020 Paralympics in Japan.
+National Para-canoe Coach, Andrea King, has also overseen Littlehales’ development, and has earmarked him as a medal contender at the 2020 Paralympics in Tokyo, Japan.

-Despite having a long term focus to his paddling, Littlehales is determined to secure a Paralympic quota in Milan this year and push his case for selection for Rio next year.
+Despite having a long-term focus to his paddling, Littlehales is determined to secure a Paralympic quota in Milan and push his case for selection to the 2016 Australian Paralympic Team.

 “I am aiming for top six because it is qualification for the Paralympics,” Littlehales said.

-Despite being selected in the first Paracanoe squad, Littlehales will depart with the second team on August 4, allowing him a few more weeks to concentrate on his year 10 studies at Kariong Mountains High School.
+Littlehales will depart with the second Para-canoe team on 4 August, allowing him a few more weeks to concentrate on his Year 10 studies at Kariong Mountains High School, as well as compete at the Penrith State Sprint Series.

-“I am feeling good and I am feeling confident time wise, I have a competition about a week before I go so that will tell me how I am going”, Littlehales said.
+“I am feeling good and I am feeling confident timewise.
+I have a competition [the Sprint Series] about a week before I go, so that will tell me how I am going,” he said.

-Once touching down in Europe, the Australian paracanoe squad will based themselves at the European Training Centre in Varese before heading to Milan.
+Once they touch down in Europe, the Australian squad will base themselves at the Australian Institute of Sport’s European Training Centre in Varese, Italy, before heading to Milan.

-The ICF sprint World Championships will be held from 19 to 23 August.
+The 2015 ICF Canoe Sprint and Para-canoe World Championships will be held from 19-23 August.

 By Australian Canoeing